 This is, by itself, one of the best lemon cakes I ever made, one of those recipes to keep close by.
 The addition of poppy seeds makes it even better.
 Crunchy and moist, it can also be made in a sheet pan or two loaves.
 Worth making again and again.

-I remember the first time I made it for brunch, and how my friends raved about it!
-They even took leftovers home with them.
+I still remember the first time I made this cake for brunch, and how my friends raved about it that they took leftovers home with them!

-It might even win over the popular Lemon Pound Cake, which says a lot because I consider the latter one of the best cakes on this blog.
+It might even win over the popular Lemon Pound Cake, which says a lot because I consider the latter one of the best cakes in this blog.

 - Flavor: for starters, it is just freaking delicious!
 The lemon flavor comes from three different places - batter, syrup, and glaze.